mint42/fillit/README.md

 Also, not all the /lib modules are compiled in this project.
 This is to keep the project small, only using the modules that were necessary for the code to run.

-Here is a list of valid tetromino pieces:
+Here is a list of all valid tetromino pieces:

 ```
 #...	####